DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 The Balinese hadn't chosen connection over efficiency.
 They understood that connection *is* the highest form of efficiency.
 It is the technology that makes everything else work.

+—
+Breadcrumb: If an island can keep time together, what happens when you remove the old rules entirely?
+The next clue wasn’t a village.
+It was a city that vanishes every year.

 But I had discovered something profound in Bali—a technology that seemed almost too good to be true.
 Could this ancient wisdom really work in the modern world?
 Could disconnected, individualistic Westerners actually access this kind of collective intelligence?

 I needed to test this hypothesis.
 And I found my laboratory in the most unlikely of places: a temporary city built on radical self-expression in the Nevada desert.